 The problem is, by default, WordPress uses a permalink structure that looks like this: www.wpgiver.com/?p=123

-Not only is it ugly and difficult for website visitors to easily remember and share with others, most people won’t trust a link like that because it looks spammy and gives no clue as to what’s on the other side.
+Not only is it ugly and difficult for website visitors to easily remember and share with others, but most people also won’t trust a link like that because it looks spammy and gives no clue as to what’s on the other side.

 Plus, search engines cannot understand what the content is about, which is bad for SEO.